THE UCAS APPLICATION

 Possibly one of the harder sections of the UCAS application, the Education section consistently causes the most confusion for the students we assist.
 Most questions stem from how to accurately input ACT, SAT, or AP test scores, along with credits from community college.
 Another source of confusion is the use of British English as opposed to American English.
 What is a “module”?
 What does UCAS mean when it asks for a “qualification”?
 And is my qualification “below honours”?
 Your personal advisor speaks British English and can help you fill this section out accurately!

-Why do the UCAS application alone when Across the Pond can help you do it more quickly, more accurately, and with much less stress.
-Fill out the form below to request help with the UCAS application.
+Why do the UCAS application alone when Across the Pond can help you do it more quickly, more accurately, and with much less stress?
+To request help with the UCAS application, please get in touch with an Across the Pond Advisor or use the form on this page to request one.
 We promise you will hear from us within two business days or less.